 The actual style you choose is a matter of preference.
 Do you like the traditional look of the lorgnette?
 Are you interested in a style which folds down very small?
 You can also look at the accessories that are out there including straps and carrying pouches.

-If you are someone who wants to view theatre performances but are not able to pay high prices for your tickets, then opera glasses might be a good solution for you.
+If you are someone who wants to view theater performances but are not able to pay high prices for your tickets, then opera glasses might be a good solution for you.
 It will allow you to feel in touch with the past and still enjoy the fine details of modern performances from anywhere in the theater.